-Figure 3 shows superimposed phase-averaged Galilean streamlines and normalized Q-criterion for an excited Mach 0.9 jet with a Reynolds number of about 0.61×10^6 .
-The excitation is around the jet column frequency ($St{DF} = 0.33$) and the two excited azimuthal modes are: (a) axisymmetric mode (m = 0) and (b) flapping mode ($m = \pm 1$).
+Figure 3 shows superimposed phase-averaged Galilean streamlines and normalized Q criterion for an excited Mach 0.9 jet with a Reynolds number of about 0.61×10^6 .
+The excitation is around the jet column frequency ($St{DF} = 0.33$), and the two excited azimuthal modes are 1) axisymmetric mode (m = 0) and 2) flapping mode $(m = \pm 1)$.
 For the Galilean streamlines, the coordinate system is convecting with the large-scale structures.
-If there are relatively coherent large-scale structures in the flow and if the convective velocity used in the calculation remains relatively constant, the structures are identified by streamlines spiraled around the core of the structures or by closed streamlines, as shown in Figure 3.
-The convective velocities used in the calculation of the Galilean streamlines are computed from the data using spatial-correlations of the Q-criterion fields.
-The spatial-correlations produce the structure spacing (λ) and the convective velocity is calculated as $U_c = \lambda f$ where f is the forcing frequency.
-This procedure is explained in more detail in [69].
+If there are relatively coherent large-scale structures in the flow and, if the convective velocity in the flow remains relatively uniform, the structures are identified by streamlines spiraling around a core or by closed streamlines, as shown in Fig. 3.
+The convective velocity used in the calculation of the Galilean streamlines is computed from the data using spatial correlations of the Q-criterion fields.
+The spatial correlations produce the structure spacing λ , and the convective velocity is calculated using $U_c = \lambda f_F$.
+This procedure and the various convective Mach number used in the literature are explained in more detail in [73].

-The Q-criterion (equation 1) separates the anti-symmetric (rate of rotation), Ω , and the symmetric (rate of strain), S, components of the velocity gradient tensor, and therefore it identifies the core (positive Q) and the braid (negative Q) regions of the structures in the flow, as shown in Figure 3.
+The Q-criterion [Eq.
+(1)] separates the antisymmetric (rate of rotation) Ω and the symmetric (rate of strain) S components of the velocity gradient tensor; therefore, it identifies the core (positive Q) and the braid (negative Q) regions of the structures in the flow, as shown in Fig. 3.
+In Figs. 3-5, the core and braid regions are identified by different colors and by added black and white circles:

-Note that the Q-criterion shown in the figures is normalized by $(D/U_j)^2$.
-Coherent structures are identified with both azimuthal mode of excitation cases.
-These structures grow in size and strength up to about 3D to 4D, followed by weakening and eventual disappearance, either due to their interaction and disintegration, or by developing jitter, and thus getting smeared out in the phase-averaging process.
-The main difference between the two excited azimuthal mode cases is in the arrangement of the structures - symmetric with respect to the jet axis in the m = 0 and anti-symmetric in the $m = \pm 1$ cases.
-These two very different structure identification techniques agree quite well in identifying the structures and marking their core and braid regions.
+Note that the Q criterion shown in the figures is normalized by $(D/U_j)^2$.
+Coherent structures are identified with both azimuthal modes of excitation in the cases shown.
+These structures grow in size and strength up to about 3D to 4D, followed by weakening and eventual disappearance, either due to their interaction and disintegration or by developing jitter, thus getting smeared out in the conditional-averaging process.
+The main difference between the two excited azimuthal mode cases is in the arrangement of the structures: symmetric with respect to the jet axis in the m = 0 and antisymmetric in the $m = \pm 1$ cases.
+These two very different structures and marking their core and braid regions.

-Excitation around the jet column frequency with m = 1 (not shown) generates large-scale structures similar to those shown in Figure 3.
-However, with higher azimuthal modes of excitation, identification of the structures on a planar view becomes much more challenging.
-Recent numerical simulation results [52-53] show details of these structures in three dimensions and reveal intricacies of their evolution, interactions, and disintegration.
+Excitation around the jet column frequency with m = 1 (not shown) generates large-scale structures similar to those shown in Fig. 3.
+However, with higher azimuthal modes of excitation, identification of the structures on a planar view becomes much more e) $M_i = 1.65$